Big Boss Man: Twin Towers (1988–1990)

-Big Boss Man began his first major WWF angle by attacking Hulk Hogan in an October edition of "The Brother Love Show".
+Big Boss Man began his first major WWF angle by attacking Hulk Hogan (who he was specifically brought in to the WWF to be an opponent for) in an October edition of "The Brother Love Show".
 He also formed a tag team with Akeem (formerly billed as One Man Gang) known as The Twin Towers.
 At Survivor Series on November 24, they teamed with Ted DiBiase, King Haku and The Red Rooster in a 5-on-5 Survivor Series match, but lost to The Mega Powers (Hulk Hogan and WWF Champion Randy Savage), Hercules, B. Ware and Hillbilly Jim.
 The Twin Towers were a key part in the top storyline of Savage turning on Hogan, leading to the WrestleMania V main event; in the later part of a tag match between the four on February 3, 1989, at The Main Event II, Hogan abandoned Savage to attend to the hurt Miss Elizabeth and went backstage.
 After being double-teamed for a while, Savage eventually rallied until Hogan returned to the match.
 After Savage tagged Hogan in, he slapped Hogan and left him to defeat The Twin Towers on his own, which led to The Mega Powers' demise as Savage beat Hulk in the backstage medical room where fellow wrestlers, managers and staff had to break them up.

 At WrestleMania V on April 2, The Twin Towers defeated The Rockers (Shawn Michaels and Marty Jannetty).
 Meanwhile, Boss Man continued his feud with Hogan in a series of steel cage matches; in their most notable encounter on May 27 at Saturday Night's Main Event XXI, he failed to win the WWF Championship from Hogan.
 During the match, Hogan superplexed Boss Man off the top of the cage.
 The Twin Towers were then involved in a feud with Demolition (Ax and Smash) over the WWF Tag Team Championship.
 At SummerSlam on August 28, they teamed with André the Giant and lost to Demolition and King Duggan in a six-man tag team match.
 Boss Man subsequently feuded with Dusty Rhodes and led a team on November 23 at Survivor Series including Bad News Brown, Rick Martel and The Honky Tonk Man, but they lost to Rhodes, Brutus Beefcake, Red Rooster and Tito Santana.